trufnetwork/sdk-py/examples/README.md

 ## Notes

+> **Permission note:** This script only *reads* public streams, so no roles are required.
+Deploying streams needs the `system:network_writer` role; contact the TRUF.NETWORK team to obtain it.

 - Always handle private keys securely
 - Be mindful of rate limits
 - This is a basic example; adapt for your specific use case